pulp/pulp_container/docs/workflows/verify-images.rst

         }

-Verify images from multiple registries
+Verify Images from Multiple Registries
 --------------------------------------

 Use case: Pull and verify content from Pulp Container registry and also other registries.